 Why is WordPress so popular?

-It’s not only flexible, easy to use, modern, and fully customizable but also reliable and, for the most part, secure with huge support from communities globally.
+It’s not only flexible, free, easy to use, modern, and fully customizable but also reliable and secure with huge support from a global community.

 WordPress has massive functionality and support with over 29,000 plugins and counting.
 These plugins help you tweak and add new features to your site without (usually) having to mess around with any code.